niklasmh/client-side-python-runner/README.md

 // Switch engine
 await pythonRunner.useEngine('pyodide');

-// Run the code again, but in pyodide await pythonRunner.runCode('print("printed from pyodide")');
+// Run the code again, but in pyodide (which also can return the result from the last execution) const pyodideResult = await pythonRunner.runCode( 'print("printed from pyodide")\n"this is the returned value"' );
 ```

 </details>